voxmedia/revenue-hiring/README.md

 * Were there interesting optimizations you discovered?
 * What was the most difficult part of this exercise?
 * What did you do when you got stuck?
+* Did you learn anything new during this project?

 Additionally, pretend we work together:

 * What does your teammate need to know about it?
 * Did you structure it in a way that is understandable to others?
 * Is it sufficiently documented?
-* What should we add in the next version that you didn't have time for?
+* Given more time, what would you do next to improve the project that you didn't have time for here?

 ## Sharing and Submitting